Entropy-regularized Wasserstein distributionally robust shape and topology optimization: Entropic regularization of the distributionally robust problem

 This program is intricate at first glance, as it features nested maximization and minimization problems.
-Fortunately, the functional $J_{\text{dr},\e}(h) $ admits a convenient dual reformulation as a minimum, as expressed by the following result from convex analysis, whose mild assumptions are omitted, and which is proved in a more general context in \cite{azizian2022regularization} (see also \cite{wang2021sinkhorn}).
+Fortunately, the functional $J_{\text{dr},\e}(h) $ admits a convenient dual reformulation as \CD{an infimum}, as expressed by the following result from convex analysis. \CD{The latter is proved rigorously in a more general context in \cite{azizian2022regularization} (see also \cite{wang2021sinkhorn}); for the convenience of the reader, we provide an intuitive sketch of the main arguments in \cref{app.proof}.}

-\begin{proposition} Let $\Xi$ be a convex and compact subset of $\R^d$, $f : \Xi \to \R$ be a continuous function and let $\P \in \calP(\Xi)$ be a probability measure.
-For a sufficiently small value of $\sigma$, the following equality holds:
+\begin{proposition} Let $\Xi$ be a convex and compact subset of $\R^d$, $f : \Xi \to \R$ be a continuous function and let $\P \in \calP(\Xi)$ be a probability measure. \CD{For any $m >0$,} and for a sufficiently small value of $\sigma$, the following equality holds:

 \end{proposition}

 Taking advantage of this result, the distributionally robust optimization problem \cref{eq.dropbeps} rewrites: